AmalIbrahimAbdelmanan/AmalIbrahimAbdelmanan/README.md

 - 👋 Hi, I’m @AmalIbrahimAbdelmanan
 - 👀 I’m interested in Game Development and AI
-- 🌱 I’m currently learning the basics
+- 🌱 I’m currently learning the basics of Programming
-- 📫 How to reach me amalibrah09@gmail.com
+- 📫 How to reach me : amalibrah09@gmail.com